 Cuban shows the maternity hospital in Matanzas in the dark amid a blackout.

-"At night, you already know, a tremendous blackout again.
+"At night, you already know, another huge blackout.
 A place where there are little kids; but well, here no one believes in anyone."

-A pregnant Cuban woman reported on her social media what happens in the maternity hospital of Matanzas when the electricity goes out at night.
+A pregnant Cuban woman reported on her social media what happens in the maternity hospital in Matanzas when the power goes out at night.

 "Incredible, but true, this is what a maternity hospital looks like in Cuba.
 It was around 10 at night and it was completely dark," he said.

-Sheyla, in an advanced state of gestation, criticized other aspects of the facility's operation, such as the fact that neither patients nor companions have a space or piece of furniture to store their belongings, and that there isn’t even a chair to sit on in the waiting rooms.
+Sheyla, in an advanced stage of pregnancy, criticized other aspects of the institution's operations, such as the fact that neither patients nor companions have a space or furniture to store their belongings, and that there are not even chairs to sit in the waiting rooms.
 She had to sit on the stairs.

-"And at night, you know, another huge blackout.
-A place where there are little kids, but well, here they don't believe in anyone," he concluded.
+"And at night, you know, another tremendous blackout.
+A place where there are small children, but well, here they don't believe in anyone," he concluded.

-Dozens of people commented on the post, outraged by the crisis in the Cuban healthcare system and the dangers faced by patients.
+Dozens of people commented on the post, outraged by the crisis in the Cuban healthcare system and the dangers facing patients.

-"And what do they do with babies who are seriously ill and need incubators or artificial respiration?" one person asked.
+"And what do they do with the babies who are seriously ill and need incubators or artificial respiration?" one asked.

-"But what about the one who needs an emergency cesarean section, like a mother?" questioned another.
+"But what about the one who needs an emergency cesarean section, from the mother?" another questioned.

-"And what about the children who may need oxygen?" another one asked.
+"And what about the children who might need oxygen?" another one asked.

 What do you think?